 Dave Napier, The Search for Anthony Norris Groves (2008).
-Anthony Norris Groves was highly influential in the foundation of the Brethren movement and was the first Brethren missionary, but where is his tomb?
+Anthony Norris Groves was highly influential in the founding of the Brethren movement and was the first Brethren missionary, but where is he buried?
 This paper solves the mystery.

 Terry Norman, Sicrwydd Cadwedigaeth Ammanford: A Gospel Hall in a Welsh Mining Community (2007).
 From South Wales to New Zealand and back, this paper traces the remarkable social and spiritual journey of William Herbert (1859-1937) and his involvement in the Welsh Revival of 1904, placing him and the assembly he founded in their social and historical context.

 John Owen, Edward Kennaway Groves (1836-1917): A Brief Biography (2011).
 The son of Anthony Norris Groves, Edward Groves had a troubled life, both mentally and theologically.
 This paper, by a medical professional, examines how his mental health affected his life.